 Using an additional permitted subscription as part of a client’s estate planning

-In last week’s Tax Angle, I looked at how a client can plan for their estate while leaving their ISA pot within the ISA wrapper, by transferring into an AIM Inheritance Tax ISA.
-This week, I want to share another example of inheritance tax planning that involves a client’s ISA, this time by making use of an additional permitted subscription (APS).
+In this article, I want to share an example of inheritance tax planning that involves a client’s ISA, by making use of an additional permitted subscription (APS).

 What are additional permitted subscriptions?

 Since April 2015, surviving spouses of ISA investors have been able to make additional ISA subscriptions over and above their own ISA allowance, by effectively being given a one-off ISA allowance equivalent to the value of their spouse’s ISA when they died.

 This extra ISA allowance is available to a surviving spouse who inherits their spouse’s ISA AND to one who doesn’t.
 If the assets from within an ISA are left to the children, for example, the surviving spouse can choose to invest into an ISA using any source of funds up to the value of their spouse’s ISAs when they died.
 This is on top of their own £20,000 annual ISA subscription allowance.

 How an APS helped Sylvia when she inherited her husband’s assets